The Failed Revolution? 23 February, 2013Posted by paralleldivergence in education, ICT in Education, Politics.

 photo courtesy of purplemattfish

-You Better Start Swimmin’ or You’ll Sink Like a Stone 4 September, 2009Posted by paralleldivergence in education, ICT in Education, Internet, Life, My Thoughts, Politics, technology.
+You Better Start Swimmin’ or You’ll Sink Like a Stone 4 September, 2009Posted by paralleldivergence in My Thoughts, ICT in Education, education, Life, Politics, Internet, technology.

 Today I “attended” an educational technologies conference.
 Well sort of.
 I wasn’t there, but then again, I was.
 IWBnet’s “Leading a Digital School” conference was on at the Gold Coast in sunny Queensland and while I was unable to be a delegate at the venue, I had the next best thing.
 Many of the delegates who were there, were happy to instantly share their experience with the rest of the world via Twitter.